dpritchard/web-taieri-willow/source/events.blade.md

 <x-img src="/assets/img/IMG_20211121_152957753.jpg" caption="" class="float-right w-1/3 mx-2 my-2"/>

 We meet the third Sunday of the month throughout the year to work on weaving projects together.
-We usually met at Maia’s place, 11 Russell Rd, Seacliff.
+We usually met at Maia’s place, Seacliff.
 Bring your own lunch and drinks.

 Dates for the first half of 2022 are: